canchen257/Getting_and_Cleaning_Data/README.md

 This file describes the variables, the data, and any transformations or work that I perform to clean up the data.

 ####tidydata.csv
 The number of row is **180** and the number of column is **68**.
 It describes the average of each variables (mean and standard deviation) for each activity and each subject.
-The column names of this tidy data is below:
+The column names of this tidy data are below:
 *	subject
 *	activityName
 *	fBodyAcc.meanX